hugh-maaskant/BlazorBffOnboarding/README.md

 a series of OIDC event handlers, and a dedicated "/onboarding" endpoint with a Blazor "Onboarding" page and form .

 1. **Initial Sign-In (`cookie-idp`):** The OIDC handler is configured with `SignInScheme = "cookie-idp"`.
-   After a user authenticates at the external IDP, they are signed into a temporary, short-lived cookie scheme.
+   After a user authenticates at the external IDP, they are signed into this temporary, short-lived cookie scheme.
-   This cookie holds the original claims and tokens from the IDP.
+   The `cookie-idp` cookie holds the original claims and tokens from the IDP.

 2. **The `OnTicketReceived` Decision Point:** This event fires after the `cookie-idp` is created.
    Here, we perform a lookup in our application's user database.

-    - **If the user exists (Returning User):** We immediately transform their claims and complete the sign-in to the main application cookie (`cookie`), cleaning up the temporary `cookie-idp` and redirecting them to their original destination.
+    - **If the user exists (Returning User):** We immediately transform their claims and complete the sign-in to the main application cookie (`cookie`), clean up the temporary `cookie-idp`, and redirect to the original destination.

    - **If the user is new:** We store the original intended `ReturnUrl` in the authentication properties.
-     Based on a feature flag (`EnableAuthDiagnostics`), we then redirect the user to either the `/diag/idp` page (for debugging) or the `/onboarding` page (for the real user flow).
+     Based on a feature flag (`EnableAuthDiagnostics`), we then either redirect the user to the `/diag/idp` page (for debugging) or the `/onboarding` page (for the real user flow).

 3.  **The `/onboarding` Endpoint:**
     - `GET /onboarding`: Renders a Blazor page (`OnboardingForm.razor`) containing an `<EditForm>` for the